MicrosoftDocs/playfab-docs/playfab-docs/features/social/trading/tutorials.md

 # Trading Tutorials

-This tutorial shows you to use trading in PlayFab.
+Overview page for tutorials about trading in PlayFab.